 This article will help you to know about the homicide law in Nepal.
-It will help you to sort out the curiosity about the questions like how much imprisonment punishment is there if someone kills a person or what type of killing imposes greater punishment and what type imposes lesser punishment or what type does not impose any punishment.
+It will help you to sort out the curiosity about questions like how much imprisonment punishment is there if someone kills a person, or what type of killing imposes greater punishment, what type imposes lesser punishment, or what type does not impose any punishment.

 Homicide simply means the killing of a person.
 Killing humans is against fundamental rights and human rights.
 It violates the right to life and liberty of a person.
-Homicide law in Nepal is governed by Muluki Criminal Code 2074.
-That is why homicide law in Nepal plays vital role to protect fundamental and human rights.
+Homicide law in Nepal is governed by the Muluki Criminal Code 2074.
+That is why the homicide law in Nepal plays a vital role in protecting fundamental human rights.

 Crimes related to life are traditional crimes and of the most serious nature.
 As a result of this crime, a man’s life unnaturally ends before his/her natural death.

 Homicide, whether it is legal or illegal, is a homicide.
-All homicides are not crimes.
+Not all homicides are crimes.
 Crime against human life is taken as the most serious and sensitive crime because it ends the existence of humans in the global world.

-It is the responsibility of the state to protect the life of people within its territory, which is why every country criminalizes homicide and attempt to murder and provides the highest punishment sanctioned by their national legal system.
+It is the responsibility of the state to protect the lives of people within its territory, which is why every country criminalizes homicide and attempts to murder and provides the highest punishment sanctioned by its national legal system.

 Classification Of Homicide Law in Nepal